Jamaican Americans: Income

 In 2014, the median Jamaican immigrant yearly income was $51,000 with a 13% poverty rate.
 The median Jamaican immigrant income is higher than the average Caribbean immigrant income, which was about $41,000 with a 20% poverty rate.
 According to World Bank data, in 2014, the Caribbean as a whole was sent $9.7 billion, 8% of the US GDP as remittances, not including Cuba, which is estimated to send $1.8 billion.

 In 2019, Jamaican Americans had a median household income of $62,044, higher than the American average of $57,761.
 Jamaican Americans had a poverty rate of 11.2%, lower than the American average of 12% (U.S. Census Bureau 2019).

 Homeownership

 Jamaican Americans have one of the highest rates of homeownership among Latin American and Caribbean immigrants in the US.

 Music

 Many cultural events in Jamaica are also observed by Jamaican Americans in local public celebrations or in the privacy of their homes.

 Many Jamaican Americans have also been very influential and successful in Hip hop music.
-DJ kool Herc is credited with inventing rap/hip hop music and is known as the "founding father of Hiphop".
+DJ kool Herc is credited as being a pioneer in rap/hip hop music.
 Other famous rappers and DJ's such as Busta Rhymes, The Notorious B.I.G., Special Ed, Pete Rock, Canibus, Heavy D, Joey Bada$$, Slick Rick, and Bushwick Bill are all of Jamaican heritage.